Stephen Robert: Brown University

-Robert was Chancellor of Brown University from 1998 to 2007, having previously been on the university's board of trustees from 1984–1994 and on its board of fellows since 1994.
+Robert was Chancellor of Brown University from 1998 to 2007, having previously been on the university's board of trustees from 1984 to 1994 and on its board of fellows since 1994.
 He had also been on numerous committees at the university, including the committee on investment, which he chaired from 1986 to 1997.

 As Chancellor, he co-launched the Stephen Robert Initiative for the Study of Values, a multi-pronged and ongoing campus initiative to study moral and ethical values and integrate the study of human values into the college curriculum.
 He also guided the university through the sudden resignation of its president, E. Gordon Gee, and chaired the 2000 presidential selection committee that named Ruth J. Simmons as Gee's successor.
 In 2004 he donated $500,000 to create and endow the Chancellor Stephen Robert Fellowship, a fellowship for graduate students in any discipline.

-In 2007 the Brown faculty bestowed on him its highest honor, the Susan Colver Rosenberger Medal for "specially notable or beneficial achievement".
+In 2007, the Brown faculty bestowed on him its highest honor, the Susan Colver Rosenberger Medal, for "specially notable or beneficial achievement".
 The chair of the faculty executive committee stated, "The Brown faculty is proud to honor the leadership of Stephen Robert.
 His stewardship has led this university through the many extraordinary accomplishments in pursuit of the Plan for Academic Enrichment, including its emphasis on recruiting the best minds, and recruiting the best scholars."

-In 2007 he also provided the lead gift, along with three anonymous donors, for a $20-million renovation of Faunce House, a historic building on campus, in order to create a space for the entire Brown community to gather.
-In the fall of 2010 the newly renovated building was renamed the Stephen Robert Campus Center, in honor of his leadership and achievements.
+In 2007, he also provided the lead gift, along with three anonymous donors, for a $20-million renovation of Faunce House, a historic building on campus, in order to create a space for the entire Brown community to gather.
+In the fall of 2010, the newly renovated building was renamed the Stephen Robert Campus Center, in honor of his leadership and achievements.
 Robert's intention for the extensive renovation was to foster greater interaction among Brown's students, faculty, and staff, and to achieve academic enrichment by building a shared sense of community.

 Robert is also chairman of the Watson Institute for International and Public Affairs at Brown.
-In 2015 he was one of a consortium of three donors who jointly donated $50 million to the institute, to fund construction of a new building, expansion of the institute's faculty, and expansion and creation of initiatives aimed at addressing some of the world's most difficult policy challenges.
+In 2015, he was one of a consortium of three donors who jointly donated $50 million to the institute to fund construction of a new building, expansion of the institute's faculty, and expansion and creation of initiatives aimed at addressing some of the world's most difficult policy challenges.
 In May 2019, Brown University named the new building the Stephen Robert Hall in his honor.